jsanon01/cryptocurrency/log.md

 ### 4) -------- Paper Wallet ---------

-- it keeps yours keys offline (independent of a computer)
+- It keeps yours keys offline (independent of a computer)

-- it is an offline storage wallet (suitable for large amount of cryptocurrency)
+- It is an offline storage wallet (suitable for large amount of cryptocurrency)

-- it can't be hacked (the most secure one)
+- It can't be hacked (the most secure one)

-- it contains Private, Public keys and QR code (for quick scanning).
+- It contains Private, Public keys and QR code (for quick scanning).
     Visit www.bitaddress.org

 ### 5) -------- Web Wallet ---------